 According to SAPS in Mopani, there are not enough police officers in the district.
-Where staffing is adequate lack of vehicles and other equipment are problematic.
 It is one area that need the Department to prioritise.
-Information regarding the reported cases of crime received from the SAPS is indicated in the Table below.
+Information regarding the reported cases of crime received from the SAPS for the period 2010 -2017 is indicated in the Table below.
 It will be seen that Greater Tzaneen is top, followed by Ba-Phalaborwa and Greater Giyani where the following are the top ten crimes in Mopani: Theft in general, Burglary at residential premises, Assault with the intent to inflict grievous bodily harm, Common assault, Malicious damage to property, Burglary at non-residential premises, Total Sexual Crimes, Shoplifting, Commercial crime, Theft out of or from motor vehicle.